 Bedrooms here come with deep mattresses, original oak beams and refurbished en-suites with clawfoot baths and power showers.
 Glossy tiling, spotlights and brushed chrome abound.
 Most rooms have garden views.
 Open your window and let the sound of silence lull you into a delicious sleep.

 Bedroom one is a good-sized double with state-of-the-art en-suite, while bedroom two offers a kingsize bed and en-suite bathroom with bath.
 Bedroom three is a family room with a superking plus two singles and en-suite bathroom with bath.
 It’s a similar stunning story in bedroom four.

-Bedrooms five and six are en-suite deluxe double with two singles.
+Bedroom five is an en-suite deluxe double with two singles.
 Also on the second floor is bedroom six (available from June 2023) with four singles.
 There is a kingsize sofa bed available (at an additional charge) in the snug/bedroom six.
 Nod off with your favourite soap on the wall TV, just like in a hotel, but with guests you’ve picked yourself.